This Day In Music: April 4

 April 4, 1940 ~ Songwriter Sharon Sheeley, full name Sharon Kathleen Sheeley, born in Newport Beach, California, USA ~ At age 18 became the youngest female songwriter to score a Billboard Hot 100 No.1 hit when Ricky Nelson took her Poor Little Fool to the top of the charts.
 Others who recorded songs written or co-written by Sheeley include Ritchie Valens, Eddie Cochran (Somethin' Else), Glen Campbell, Brenda Lee (Dum Dum), Irma Thomas (Breakaway), the Fleetwoods, the Kalin Twins, Helen Shapiro, the Searchers, and the Ronettes.
 Was unoficially engaged to Cochran.
 Sheeley survived the same car accident that killed Cochran and injured Gene Vincent while touring the UK ~ Sheeley passed away in 2002

 April 4, 1939 ~ Folk, rock, jazz, blues, skiffle bassist, guitarist, mandolinist, trumpeter, trombonist Danny Thompson, full name Daniel Henry Edward Thompson, born in Teignmouth, UK ~ Member of Blues Incorporated, Member of folk-jazz group Pentangle from 1967 through 1973, including on their most successful album Basket Of Light.
-In-demand session musician, appearing on albums by Donovan, Nick Drake, Marianne Faithfull, Davey Graham, Hunter Muskett, the Incredible String Band, Magna Carta, Rod Stewart (Every Picture Tells A Story), Bert Jansch, Ralph McTell, T.Rex, Loudon Wainwright III, Kate Bush (Hounds Of Love), Boo Hewerdine, David Sylvian, Talk Talk, Vivian Stanshall, Peter Gabriel, and others
+In-demand session musician, appearing on albums by Donovan, Nick Drake, Marianne Faithfull, Davey Graham, Hunter Muskett, the Incredible String Band, Magna Carta, Rod Stewart (Every Picture Tells A Story), Bert Jansch, Ralph McTell, T.Rex, Loudon Wainwright III, Kate Bush (Hounds Of Love), Boo Hewerdine, David Sylvian, Talk Talk, Vivian Stanshall, and Peter Gabriel

 April 4, 1939 ~ Trumpeter, singer Hugh Masekela born in Witbank, South Africa ~ Best known for Up Up & Away, the 1968 US No.1 Grazing In The Grass and for anti-apartheid songs such as Soweto Blues and Bring Him Back Home.
 Member of the Jazz Epistles, alongside Dollar Brand, Kippie Moeketski, Makaya Ntshoko, and Johnny Gertze.
-Also worked with Trevor Huddleston, Alfred Herbert, Paul Simon, Ladysmith Black Mambazo, Miriam Makeba, Ray Phiri, Kalahari, and others ~ Masekela passed away in 2018
+Also worked with Trevor Huddleston, Alfred Herbert, Paul Simon, Ladysmith Black Mambazo, Miriam Makeba, Ray Phiri, and Kalahari ~ Masekela passed away in 2018

 April 4, 1938 ~ Folk rock, pop rock, garage rock guitarist, bassist, singer, songwriter Declan Mulligan born in Fethard, Ireland ~ Member of the Beau Brummels from 1964 through 1965.
 Present on the band's first two albums, Introducing The Beau Brummels and The Beau Brummels Vol.2.
 Noted for his harmonica opening on the 1965 Billboard Hot 100 top 20 hit Laugh Laugh ~ Mulligan passed away in 2021